victorrentea/live-coding/README.md

 **If you have prior experience with IntelliJ platform development, and you are willing to pair program with me several rounds to help me improve the code, please contact me!**

 ## Next features/bugfixes:
-- Chapter title to be shared with all IJ instances - button to be auto updated
-- Chapter title to be displayed on top only when no IJ is visible
-- Click on Chapter stay on top to open edit screen.
+- Report complexity per class too
-- TODO broadcast an event so if many windows are open, the chapter name remains in sync + persist it to DB
+- the chapter name remains persisted in DB
 - Detect (ideally UN-SET) "rearrange code" checkbox in commit dialog.
 - Separate cognitive complexity rendering from visual extract aids inspections.
 - IDEA: put _ instead of SPACE when writing the names of tests @Test public void service_does_not_depend_on_infrastructure